 A major incentive to using credit cards is the lucrative rewards programs offered by many issuers.
 You can get a card with a rewards structure that suits your lifestyle, whether you spend heavily on travel, gas or groceries.
 You can also look to flat-rate cash back cards that will reward you with the same percentage rate on all your spending.

 All credit cards come with fine print that requires your attention.
-One aspect of that fine print is whether your rewards expire
+This typically includes whether or not your rewards expire.

-Luckily most of the major card issuers allow you to keep your points indefinitely.
-As long as you keep up your end of the credit card agreement and pay your bill on time every month, you should be fine.
-Here’s a chart with some of the major cardholders and how they handle rewards points.
+Luckily, most of the major card issuers allow you to keep your points indefinitely.
+As long as you hold up your end of the credit card agreement and pay your bill on time every month, you should be fine.
+Here’s a chart with some of the major card issuers and how they handle rewards points.